jjyang12/upgraded-octo-discocito-3/README.md

 # upgraded-octo-discocito-3
 time to FACE the truth...(EMOTIONAL) (*NOT CLICKBAIT*)

 You won't guess how many whole human faces this face recognizer can recognize!!!
-20!
+20 (also not clickbait)!

 TASKS: